Get Around Amsterdam

 • Cost: around €7 for a single second-class ticket to Centraal in 2026

-You can simply tap a contactless bank card or phone at the gates - tap in at Schiphol, tap out at your destination.
+You can simply tap a contactless bank card or phone at the pink-and-blue OVpay gates - tap in at Schiphol, tap out at your destination.
 No ticket machine needed.
 If you prefer a paper ticket, buy it from the yellow NS machines or the service desk; there is a small surcharge for the disposable chip card.

 Schiphol Airport, with the train station directly beneath the terminal.